-Any sponsorship monies gathered by BCMHA Teams will remain with the Teams, and Teams are encouraged to recognize and show appreciation for their sponsors in some way approved by the BCMHA Board.
+Any sponsorship monies gathered by BCMHA Teams will be applied to the Team(s) as a whole and not to individual players.
+Teams are encouraged to recognize and show appreciation for their sponsors in some way approved by the BCMHA Board and through an approved vendor.
+Name bars may be displayed on team jerseys a the approval of the BCMHA board.